 Romaine is nutritionally superior to iceberg.
 According to a chart posted on World’s Healthiest Foods, romaine is packed with nutrients, including vitamins K, A, and C, and also good amounts of folate and magnesium.
 The green leafy parts are more nutritious than the white crunchy centers, but all of it provides fiber.
 And fiber is what acts as an internal cleanser, safely ushering out waste while absorbing toxins.
 According to the American Dietetic Association increased fiber in the diet benefits health maintenance and disease prevention, and is a strong player in colon health.
 The ADA also points out that a good-sized salad can provide as much as 2-3 servings of vegetables!

-I got pretty excited when I was invited by the Jamaica Observer on their Quick Service Restaurant Week crawl to explore a few of our fast food offerings and found out that Pizza Hut in New Kingston offers a delicious looking chicken caesar salad made with romaine lettuce!
-Alas, it seems to be a slippery option on the menu, available whenever I am not looking only. :/
+I got pretty excited when I was invited by the Jamaica Observer on their Quick Service Restaurant Week crawl to explore a few of our fast food offerings.
+I discovered that Pizza Hut in New Kingston offers a delicious looking chicken caesar salad made with romaine lettuce!
+Alas, it seems to be a slippery option on the menu and not always available.

-Hold the croutons and breadsticks please.
+Hold the croutons and breadsticks, please.
 Dark leafy greens pack the most powerful punch.
 Popeye had it right when we were kids.
-Want an even funner comparison?
-Check out why I try to never ever run out of superfood kale! (or spinach)
+Want an even more fun comparison?
+Check out why I try to never ever run out of my favourite superfood, kale!
+(Or spinach, too!)

 So now that we’ve solved the great mystery of which is better for you, romaine or iceberg, pop over to this recipe I created, a delicious summer salad!
 It’s a burst of sweet, savoury, crunchy and smooth ingredients to satisfy all your taste buds and is so filling.